alloy/railsgirls-polymorphic-associations-and-single-table-inheritance/README.markdown

 of sport events and showing that type in the interface, the use of STI has not really done much more for us, and has, arguably, only lead to more complex code.
 But now it’s time to change that.

-The nice thing about STI, like with any subclasses in an object-oriented programming language, is that you can have them implement the same API (a collection of methods), but have their results be customized for that subclass’ needs.

-In the case of soccer and basketball sport events, they both have the concept of teams, but both with their own unique sets.
-Let’s add those teams to their respective subclasses and show them in the interface.
+Let’s add the sets of teams to their respective subclasses and show them in the interface.

 ----